sayerhs/cpl/docs/source/index.rst

    :Version: |release|
    :Date: |today|

-Caelus Python Library is a companion package for interacting with `Caelus CML
+Caelus Python Library is a companion package for interacting with `OpenFOAM
+<http://openfoam.com/>`_ and its derivative `Caelus CML
-<http://www.caelus-cml.com>`_ open-source CFD package.
+<http://www.caelus-cml.com>`_ open-source CFD packages.
 The library provides
 utilities for pre and post-processing, as well as automating various aspects of the CFD simulation workflow.
 Written in Python, it provides a consistent user-interface across the three major operating systems Linux, Windows, and Mac